wlads/reefpoints/source/posts/2014-09-19-building-quality-into-our-projects.md

 This article serves as a continuation of a “Client Targeted” article recently published by our own Michael Dupuis (<a href="http://reefpoints.dockyard.com/2014/09/12/features-as-business-objectives.html">Features As Business Objectives.</a> ) These posts aim to provide our current and prospective clients insight into how we approach development at DockYard.

 Building "Quality" software does not happen by accident.
-It is actually one of the unspoken sides of the “pyramid” of project constraints (Scope, Cost, Time) - or should we call it a diamond now?
+It is actually one of the unspoken sides of the “iron triangle” of project constraints (Scope, Cost, Time) - or should we call it a diamond now?
 Let’s not go there!

 ![image](http://imgur.com/zXrxLSh.jpg)